programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 YouTube is the most popular web-based video sharing platform in the world, with billions of users viewing and uploading videos each month.
 This lesson will introduce readers to the way the comments written by users in response to viewing YouTube videos can be a valuable resource for researchers who are interested in analyzing discourse on the internet.
 This lesson is aimed at those who have a intermediate familiarity with the R programming language and experience conducting computational textual analysis.

 In this lesson, you will learn how to download YouTube video comments and analyze the textual data using the natural language processing algorithm, Wordfish.
 Designed for scaling textual data using [unsupervised machine learning](https://en.wikipedia.org/wiki/Unsupervised_learning), Wordfish brings into relief the salient dimensions of latent meaning within a corpus.
-Since Wordfish is useful for measuring ideological polarity in a set of documents, for this lesson's sample dataset, we've collected comments submitted by viewers of [Black Lives Matter](https://en.wikipedia.org/wiki/Black_Lives_Matter) videos posted to YouTube by right- and left-leaning news sources in the United States during 2020.
+Since Wordfish is useful for measuring ideological polarity in a set of documents, for this lesson's sample dataset, we've collected comments submitted by viewers of [Black Lives Matter](https://en.wikipedia.org/wiki/Black_Lives_Matter) videos posted in 2020 to YouTube by right- and left-leaning news sources in the United States as ranked by [allsides.com](allsides.com).

 This lesson will guide you through three key phases of 1) data collection, 2) data preparation (cleaning and modeling), and 3) data analysis (including generating visualizations).